freestyletime/IrelandStatistics-Android/README.md

-# IrelandStatistics-Android
+# IrelandStatistics-Mobile
-This project is aiming to demonstrate diverse statistics in Ireland.
+This project aims to demonstrate diverse statistics in Ireland on different end-clients.